-A student who registers for classes on the main campus is assessed the following fees per term—tuition, enrollment fee, sustainability fee and a student assessment fee.
-New degree-seeking students will be charged a records initiation fee the first semester, and students may be charged a laboratory or other supplemental fees per class.
+A student who registers for classes on the main campus is assessed the following fees per term—tuition, enrollment fee, sustainability fee, and a student assessment fee.
+Students may be charged a laboratory or other supplemental fees per class.

 Main campus only